team-neutron-shark/keyforge/README.md

 architecture.

 ## How do I use this code?
 The easiest way to get started with this code is to clone it directly to your GOPATH.
-For Linux/OSX systems this is located in
-~/go/src and for Windows systems this path is typically C:\Users\<username>\go\src.
+For Linux/OSX systems this is located in ~/go/src and for Windows systems this path is typically C:\Users\<username>\go\src.
 Once you've done this it's ready to be imported in your Go projects.

+As with many personal code projects this project is currently devoid of documentation.
+I'm not a huge fan of sentiment of code being the documentation, but that's where we're currently at.
+Much of what's there is currently very straightforward, but if you have a question regarding how to use this API feel free to shoot me a line.